-In a city where ancient cobbled streets teem with Pizzeria’s (Pizza was invented here!) and Baroque churches line the sky, Naples is the real deal for those of you in search of the real Italy.
+In a city where ancient cobbled streets teem with Pizzeria’s and Baroque churches which line the sky, Naples is the real deal for those of you in search of the real Italy.
 If you’re looking to escape popular cities such as Rome and Venice, Naples will not disappoint.

 Being a coastal city at the forefront of European history, Naples’s beautiful coastline is one of its major attractions.
 The districts of Posillipo and Chiaia straddle the coast and still carry signs that showcase the might of the historical Roman Empire.

 No visit to Naples would be complete without a visit to the Museo Archeologico Nazionale, which is the largest museum in the world that is dedicated purely to Roman architecture.
 The museum exhibits a number of fascinating pieces which include artefacts taken from both Pompeii and Herculaneum.
 The museum is famous throughout Italy for its “secret room”, which houses erotic paintings and sculptures from Pompeii.

 Those looking to break with convention and do something that other tourists probably wouldn’t do should explore subterranean Naples.
 The Napoli Sotterranea, located under San Lorenzo Maggiore church allows visitors to view the underground remains of Roman Naples.